nolinsza/Inverse_Pendulum/README.md

 # Inverse_Pendulum

-This reciprocity is for collaboration of the Inverse Pendulum Stabalization senior design project between Nolin Szafranski and Foster Gilmore.
+This repository is for collaboration of the Inverse Pendulum Stabalization senior design project between Nolin Szafranski and Foster Gilmore.